There are currently no products in the cart.

 For starters, you need to be eating a caloric surplus, every day — ideally, that’s about 500 extra calories per day.
-It should also be noted that your protein intake need to be high – you can’t build muscle without an adequate supply of protein.
+It should also be noted that your protein intake needs to be high – you can’t build muscle without an adequate supply of protein.

 It’s also probably a good idea to have a protein shake either before or after your weight training session, as some research shows that it may provide a small but substantial advantage when it comes to maximizing your muscle-building potential.

 You should still abide by the principles of good nutrition when you’re eating in a calorie surplus – that means lots of vegetables, high-quality foods, and little to no processed junk.
 Just because you’re consuming excess calories, doesn’t mean you should let your diet slide.

 You’ll likely just gain fat (not muscle) this way, and you’ll increase your chances of experiencing several adverse health outcomes such as abnormal cholesterol, high blood sugar, and hypertension if you just eat whatever you want.

 When it comes to building muscle, a proper weight lifting routine with the right intensity is vital to your success.
 How frequently you should lift, however, largely depends on your level of experience.

 If you’re just starting out, you’re likely to see significant results with as little as two to three days of lifting per week.
 This beginner’s effect — aka newbie gains — doesn’t last forever though, as you will need to start pushing your body harder and harder to see the same kind of results further down the road.